Alfred Lawrie: Stockbroking and business career

 He was a senior partner in the firm Lawrie & Ker of Edinburgh.
 In 1925, he became a member of the Edinburgh Stock Exchange Committee; in 1931 he was elected its chairman.

 He held many directorships of various companies:- the first, second and third Edinburgh Investment Trusts; Murrayfield Ice Rink and Sports Stadium; Oregon Mortgage Company; Realisation and Debenture Corporation of Scotland; the Scottish Insurance Corporation; and the Scottish Reversionary Company.

-He was Chairman of Rest Hotels; and the St. Andrews Trust.
+He was the Chairman of Rest Hotels; and the St. Andrews Trust.

 He was a Vice-President of the Edinburgh Chamber of Commerce until 10 days before his death, when he retired due to ill-health.

 Other interests

-He wrote a register of Fettes College in 1923; 'The Fettes College Register 1870-1922'.
+He wrote a register of Fettes College in 1923; 'The Fettes College Register 1870–1922'.
 He was a Governor of the Fettes Trust.
 He refereed the College Sports Day in 1922.

 During the Second World War he joined the Special Constabulary.
 He also did philanthropic work with the Church of Scotland for the Hut and Canteen work for H.M. armed forces; and was an elder of St. Giles Cathedral in Edinburgh.

 He was a Chairman of the West Edinburgh Unionist Association.

 He was also a Justice of the Peace for Edinburgh City Council.